Rael Dornfest

 Rael Dornfest is an American computer programmer and author.
-He was a Technical Fellow and CTO of Charity: Water, and was previously an engineer at Twitter.
-He was Founder and Chief Executive Officer of Values of N, creator of "I Want Sandy" and "Stikkit: Little Yellow Notes that Think."
-Previously, he was Chief Technology Officer at O'Reilly Media.
+He was a technical fellow and CTO of Charity: Water, and was previously an engineer at Twitter.
+He was founder and chief executive officer of Values of N, creator of "I Want Sandy" and "Stikkit: Little Yellow Notes that Think."
+Previously, he was chief technology officer at O'Reilly Media.
 He began working for Twitter after they bought the assets of his company Values of N.

 He led the RSS-DEV Working Group, which authored RSS 1.0 and is the author of Blosxom, a lightweight Perl-based publishing system.

-He was Series Editor of O’Reilly's Hacks series, and has co-authored a number of books including Google Hacks (ISBN 0-596-00447-8), Mac OS X Panther Hacks (ISBN 0-596-00718-3), and Google: The Missing Manual (ISBN 0-596-00613-6).
+He was series editor of O'Reilly's Hacks series, and has coauthored a number of books including Google Hacks (ISBN 0-596-00447-8), Mac OS X Panther Hacks (ISBN 0-596-00718-3), and Google: The Missing Manual (ISBN 0-596-00613-6).